Expedited External Review Eligibility

 ORS 743B.252 requires that insurers forward all requests for external review to the Division of Financial Regulation.
-Upon receipt of a written request from a patient or patient's representative for external review, the insurer must determine whether the request warrants an expedited review.
+Upon receipt of a written request from a patient or patient's representative for external review, the insurer must review the request for expedited external review eligibility.
+Insurers shall expedite an external review request if the request meets

 Upon receipt of a request for an external review, either expedited or standard, the insurer must: